Dodge: Vans

 Dodge built panel delivery models for many years since its founding, but their first purpose-built van model arrived for the 1964 model year with the compact A Series.
-Based on the Dodge Dart platform and using its proven six-cylinder or V8 engines, the A-series was a strong competitor for both its domestic rivals (from Ford and Chevrolet/GMC) and the diminutive Volkswagen Transporter line.
+Based on the Dodge Dart platform and using its proven six-cylinder or V8 engines, the A-series was a strong competitor for both its domestic rivals (from Ford, Chevrolet, and GMC) and the diminutive Volkswagen Transporter line.

-As the market evolved, Dodge realized that a bigger and stronger van line would be needed in the future.
-The B Series was introduced for 1971 offering both car-like comfort in its Sportsman passenger line or expansive room for gear and materials in its Tradesman cargo line.
+As the market evolved, Dodge realized that a bigger, stronger van line would be needed in the future.
+The B Series was introduced for 1971, offering both car-like comfort in its Sportsman passenger line or expansive room for gear and materials in its Tradesman cargo line.
 A chassis cab version was also offered for use with bigger cargo boxes or flatbeds.
 Like the trucks, Chrysler's dire financial straits of the late 1970s precluded any major updates for the vans for many years.
-Rebadged as the Ram Van and Ram Wagon for 1981, this old design carried on for 33 years with little more than cosmetic and safety updates until 2003.
+Rebadged as the Ram Van and Ram Wagon for 1981, this design carried on for 33 years, with little more than cosmetic and safety updates until 2003.